MOQA-01/Breast_Cancer_Detection_Using_U-Net/README.md

 pip install -r requirements.txt

-	3. Download the dataset (link to be added) and place it in the /data directory.
+	3. [Download the dataset](https://www.kaggle.com/datasets/moqa01/dataset-busi-with-gt) and place it in the /data directory.

 Usage
 	1. Open the Jupyter Notebook: